costajob/thron/README.md

 ### User Aggregate
 To avoid accessing the multitude of Thron APIs via several objects, an aggregate has been created (DDD anyone?).
 The **User** aggregate delegates most of its methods directly to the gateway objects (it uses the *Forwardable* module).
-It keeps a regisry of the gateway objects in order to refresh them on login: this is requested to update the token id that identifies the current session and that is stored internally by the gateway objects.
+It keeps a registry of the gateway objects in order to refresh them on login: this is requested to update the token id that identifies the current session and that is stored internally by the gateway objects.